-July 1, 2021) (permanent injunction).
-Never in the history of the Republic has the federal government conditioned the receipt of federal funds on a State's surrender of its power to control its own tax policies.
+The novel tax mandate at the heart of this case is unprecedented and unconstitutional.
+Never before in the history of the Republic has the federal government conditioned the receipt of federal funds on a State's surrender of its power to control its own tax policies.
 It is beyond question that Congress cannot dictate state tax policy directly, and such an intrusion into core matters of state sovereignty is ultra vires even as a condition on federal funds.
-Congress has resisted the temptation to impose such a condition for over two centuries, not out of self-restraint, but because it lacks the power to do so.
-And at a bare minimum, Congress cannot coerce States into surrendering such a core aspect of sovereignty with an offer they cannot refuse-a massive federal relief package, ultimately funded by the States' own taxpayers, in the aftermath of a global pandemic.
+Congress has resisted the temptation to impose such a condition for over two centuries, not out of uncharacteristic self-restraint, but because the power to impose such conditions is lacking.
+But at bare minimum, Congress cannot coerce States into surrendering such a core aspect of sovereignty with an offer they cannot refuse-a massive federal relief package ultimately funded by taxpayers.